 Personal Collections Care

-Curation and Preservation Services (CPS) can advise MIT community members on caring for your personal collections, whether paper-based, media, or digital.
+Conservation and Preservation Services (CPS) can advise MIT community members on caring for your personal collections, whether paper-based, media, or digital.
 In addition, we provide fee-based digitization and scanning services in our Scanning Lab.

 Personal Binding and Conservation

 CPS can provide contact information for local book workers and vendors who might meet your needs for treatment of your personal collections.
 (We cannot provide conservation treatment for non-library materials in our Labs.)
-Please email Ask Us!
-(MIT only) with your query.
+Please email Ask Us (MIT only) with your query.
 The Conservator or Preservation Librarian will respond with suggestions.

 Also, you can find a conservator in your area using the form on the American Institute for Conservation website.

 MIT offers a variety of options to the MIT community for digitizing material.
 Many services are free or reasonably priced, and are open to the MIT community.